Research

 Tritium

-In the Triton-Radius EXperiment we will first trap atomic hydrogen and perform high-precision laser spectroscopy on it.
-In a second stage this will be done with Tritium.
-This experiment will be used to test bound state QED and to measure nuclear properties of Tritium.
+In the Triton-Radius EXperiment we will first trap atomic hydrogen and perform laser spectroscopy on it.
+In a second stage this will be done with tritium with the goal to improve the triton charge radius by a factor of 400.

 Lithium